-Vasectomy is surgery a man may choose if he does not want to father any more children.
-It's permanent male birth control.
+Vasectomy is surgery a man may choose to have if he does not want to father any more children.
+It’s permanent male birth control.

 During the surgery, two tubes called the vas deferens are cut and sealed.
-The vas deferens carry sperm from testicles to the urethra (the tube inside the penis).
-Once they are cut, sperm can't get into the semen or out of the body.
+The vas deferens carry sperm from testicles to the urethra.
+The urethra is the tube inside the penis.
+Once they are cut, sperm can’t get into the semen or out of the body.
 The testes still make sperm, but the sperm die and are absorbed by the body.

 A man who’s had a vasectomy still makes semen and is able to ejaculate, but the semen doesn’t contain sperm.
 The level of testosterone and all other male sex traits stays the same.
 For most men, the ability to have an erection is unchanged.